cazo/docker-ei/clustering-ei-6.1.1.md

 ```
 <clustering class="org.wso2.carbon.core.clustering.hazelcast.HazelcastClusteringAgent" enable="true">
 ```
-  - Set the membership scheme to wka to enable the well-known address registration method (this node will send cluster initiation messages to WKA members that we will define later).
+* Set the membership scheme to wka to enable the well-known address registration method (this node will send cluster initiation messages to WKA members that we will define later).
 ```
 <parameter name="membershipScheme">wka</parameter>
 ```
-  - Specify the name of the cluster this node will join.
+* Specify the name of the cluster this node will join.
 ```xml
 <parameter name="domain">wso2.esb.domain</parameter>
 ```
-  - Specify the host used to communicate cluster messages.
+* Specify the host used to communicate cluster messages.

-    <parameter name="localMemberHost">xxx.xxx.xxx.xx3</parameter>

     <parameter name="localMemberHost">xxx.xxx.xxx.xx3</parameter>

   - Specify the port used to communicate cluster messages.
 If this node is on the same server as the manager node, or another worker node, set this to a unique value, such as 4000 and 4001 for worker nodes 1 and 2.
 This port number will not be affected by the port offset in carbon.xml.
 If this port number is already assigned to another server, the clustering framework will automatically increment this port number.